reiner/massively/content/ideas/_index.md

 type = "page"
 +++

-You can find an overview over existing proposals for hackday-projects on: www.hack.twist2018.ch.
-However, participants are free to pursue their own interests and propose projects themselfes.
+You can find an overview over existing proposals for hackday-projects on: [www.hack.twist2018.ch](https://www.hack.twist2018.ch).
+However, as participants are free to pursue their own interests and propose projects themselfes, we provide a list of further datasources that could be interesting:

-# Some interesting Datasources
+### Some interesting Datasources

 #### Mobility
 - Detailed passenger-counts of selected tram stations, City of Zurich